aozhimin/iOS-Debug-Hacks/README.md

 Research shows the time experienced programmers spend on debugging to locate the same set of defects is about one twentieth of inexperienced programmers.
 That means debugging experience makes an enormous difference on programming efficiency.
 We have lots of books on software design, unfortunately, rare of them have introduction about debugging, even the courses in school.

-As the debugger improving over years, the programmers' coding style are changed thoroughly.
+As the debugger improving over years, the programmers' coding style is changed thoroughly.
 But still，a good debugger cannot replace good debugging thought.
 In contrast, excellent debugging thought is not enough without good debugger.
 The perfect thing is we have both of them.

 The following graph is the nine debugging rules described in book <Debugging: The 9 Indispensable Rules for Finding Even the Most Elusive Software and Hardware Problems>.